alexsobotka/Class_YtoDR/README.md

 R_Gamma_yp is dimensionless and ranges from 0 to 1.
 Gamma_yp should be provided in units of 1/Mpc.

+See the instructions below on how to install and use CLASS.

-CLASS: Cosmic Linear Anisotropy Solving System  {#mainpage}
+CLASS: Cosmic Linear Anisotropy Solving System
 ==============================================

 Authors: Julien Lesgourgues, Thomas Tram, Nils Schoeneberg